bootstrap html templates

 Joe Illick served as the Artistic Director of Fort Worth Opera from 2017 to 2022, having served for fifteen seasons as Music Director and Principal Conductor.
 He has also served as Artistic Director of the Lake George Opera Festival, as Interim Artistic Director of Greater Miami Opera (now Florida Grand Opera), Music Director of the Pittsburgh Opera Theater, Artistic Director of Shreveport Opera and Principal Guest Conductor of the Teatro Lirico d'Europa.
 He has also conducted for Opera Theatre of Saint Louis, Opera Carolina, San Francisco Opera (Merola), Lyric Opera of Kansas City, Augusta Opera, Opera Omaha, Skylight Opera Theater, Eugene Opera, Nevada Opera Theater, Minnesota Opera National Tour, Pittsburgh Opera Theater, Stadttheater Aachen, Vienna Chamber Opera and the Covent Garden Ensemble.
 His operas include Frida Kahlo and the Bravest Girl in the World, Stone Soup, Bernadette’s Cozy Book Nook, Ricky, Feel the Tango, UnShakeable, and Stand Up

-Mr. Illick's performance is generously sponsored by Stephen Roberts & Mitzie Kilpatrick.
+Mr. Illick's performance is generously sponsored by the Sons of Italy Heritage Club & an anonymous donor

 Sondra Nottingham

-"Coming back to Shreveport is like coming home to family," says Sondra, a master wig and makeup designer bringing her expertise to Shreveport Opera's La Bohème.
+"Coming back to Shreveport is like coming home to family," says Sondra, a master wig and makeup designer bringing her expertise to Shreveport Opera's Don Giovanni.
 With 30 years of experience, she's a 798 IATSE professional who's collaborated with icons like Jack White, Paul McCartney, Taylor Swift, Allison Janney, Tom Sizemore, Danny Trejo, Keith Carradine, and Quentin Tarantino.
 Having worked with Shreveport Opera since 2010, Sondra has established herself as a vital part of the company's creative team, designing for productions like Dead Man Walking and Turandot.
-Her credits include world premieres like The Jonah People with Nashville Symphony and Grammy-winning Elmer Gantry with Nashville Opera, Vinkinsport with Opera Saratoga, and Three Way.
+Her credits include world premieres like The Jonah People with Nashville Symphony and Grammy-winning Elmer Gantry with Nashville Opera, Vinkinsport with Opera Saratoga, and Three Way with Nashville Opera and American Opera Projects.
 She also designed for Mobile Opera's innovative The Flying Dutchman, featuring underwater filming.

 Justin Ramm-Damron

-Mr. Ramm-Damron's performance is generously sponsored by Dr. Dale Bauman & Paula Leonard and Stephen Roberts & Mitzie Kilpatrick.
+Mr. Ramm-Damron's performance is generously sponsored by Will Blanchard, Dale Bauman & Paula Leonard, Calvin Head & Dr. Megan Conway, Dr. Bob & JoAnna Robinson, & an anonymous donor

 Gwenyth Sell

-Ms. Sell's performance is genorously sponsored by Dr. and Mrs. Jack & Anita Berg, Marletta Eddy, Mark & Shirlee Owen, Dr. Dale Bauman & Paula Leonard, Stephen Roberts & Mitzie Kilpatrick, Elle Scott, Sherry Thompson, and an anonymous donor.
+Mr. Valenzuela's performance is generously sponsored by Dr. Jack & Anita Berg, Mark & Peggy Heacock, Mark & Shirlee Owen, & an anonymous donor

 Kennedy Wilcher